xebiarohan/Java-Concepts/README.md

             The Template Method pattern is known as a behavioural pattern. it is used to manage algorithm and relationship between objects.

+        - Adapter
+            Adapter pattern works as a bridge between two incompatible interfaces.
+This type of design pattern comes under structural pattern as this pattern combines the capability of two independent interfaces.

 8 Generics

         “Java Generics are a language feature that allows for definition and use of generic